First Spanish Republic: Proclamation of the Republic

 In the same session, the first government of the Republic was elected.
-Federal republican Estanislao Figueras was elected the first "President of the Executive Power", an office incorporating the heads of State and Government.
+Figueras, a Federal republican was elected the first "President of the Executive Power", an office incorporating the heads of State and Government.
 No "President of the Republic" was ever elected, as the Constitution creating such office was never enacted.
 In his speech, Figueras said that the Republic "was like a rainbow of peace and harmony of all Spaniards of good will."

 The passage of these resolutions surprised and stunned most Spaniards, as the recently elected Cortes (now National Assembly) had a wide majority of monarchists.
 Ruiz Zorrilla spoke in these terms: "I protest and will keep doing so, even if I'm left on my own, against those representatives that having come to the Cortes as constitutional monarchists feel themselves authorized to make the decision to turn the nation from monarchist to republican overnight."

 For most monarchists, though, the impossibility of restoring Isabella II as Queen, and the youth of the future Alfonso XII made the Republic the only, though transitory, viable course of action, particularly given the inevitable failure that awaited it.